ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 The Sharing schema provides two additional fields in the audit log related to sharing events:

-- **TargetUserOrGroupType:** Identifies whether the target user or group is a Member, Guest, Group, or Partner.
+- **TargetUserOrGroupType:** Identifies whether the target user or group is a Member, Guest, SharePointGroup, SecurityGroup, or Partner.

 - **TargetUserOrGroupName:** Stores the UPN or name of the target user or group that a resource was shared with (User B in the previous example).